Vonng/pigsty/docs/PARAM.md

 name: `repo_modules`, type: `string`, level: `G/A`

-which repo modules are installed in repo_upstream, default value: `infra,node,pgsql,redis,minio`
+which repo modules are installed in repo_upstream, default value: `infra,node,pgsql`

 This is a comma separated value string, it is used to filter entries in [`repo_upstream`](#repo_upstream) with corresponding `module` field.

+For Ubuntu / Debian users, you can add redis to the list: `infra,node,pgsql,redis`